vrrashkov/spacetime-panel/README.md

 # Spacetime Panel

-A web-based admin panel for managing SpacetimeDB applications.
+A modern web-based admin interface for managing SpacetimeDB applications.
+It provides real-time database management with an intuitive UI for viewing tables, calling reducers, monitoring events, and managing your SpacetimeDB modules.

 ## Example